amuehlem/MISP-RPM/UPGRADE.md

 Upgrading MISP is straight forward, the newest RPMs will install the latest version of MISP on your servers.

+## Upgrading to MISP 2.5
+in Oct 2024 MISP 2.5 with PHP8 support was released.
+The RPMs and the upgrade process where tested and seems to be quite straightforward.
+The recommended way is to upgrade to 2.4.198 and then upgrade to 2.5.0.
+From there the regular upgrade process by installing the newest RPM should work as expected.
+This upgrade will automatically install the needed PHP8 packages to your system.
+Older PHP7 packages can be removed after this upgrade.

 ## Upgrading to new repository URL
 in May 2024 the repository URL moved to a new host.
 This might need some manual interaction on the MISP server.